littlemole/repro-web/README.md

 # Modern C++ for web development.
 With Promises.
 And Coroutines.
 reactive non-blocking c++ web development with promises. coroutines optional.

+# disclaimer

+this is a private academic study on how future c++ apis for the web could look like, with an emphasis on promise/coroutine support.

+> this software is not considered production ready. use only on your own risk - you have been warned!

+for production usage relying on production-ready stacks, have a look at [Lukas Bergdoll](https://github.com/CppCon/CppCon2017/tree/master/Demos/Using%20IncludeOS%20to%20Write%20Fast%20and%20Secure%20Web%20Applications)

 # motivation
 study to explore modern c++' fitness for modern, server side web development.

 # target
 from a developer perspective, allow for server side web development at a level of convenience par to Node.js or Java Servlets.